Sogndal Municipality: Education

 With more than 2,000 students in the municipality, Sogndal is the educational center of Vestland County.
 Students from all over Norway come to Sogndal and they create a high level of activity, which is hard to find in places of similar size.

-Western Norway University of Applied Sciences is one of the main employers in Sogndal.
+Western Norway University of Applied Sciences is one of the main employers in Sogndal Municipality.
 The Western Norway Research Institute is located within the campus, but it is an independent institution with special expertise in information communication, technology systems, environmental research, and organizational research.
 In addition to the University College, Sogndal has a large upper secondary school and the oldest continuously running folk high school in the country.

 History

 Subsistence farming

 Sogndal is an old dwelling place.
 Archaeological excavations indicate that people have been living there as far back as 700 BC.
 The first farms in Sogndal date back to the 1st century AD and findings indicate that these were rich farms.

 Since ancient time, agriculture has been the most important trade in Sogndal.
 Traditionally grain cultivation and animal husbandry were the most important, but forestry and fruit growing were also common.
 Fruit, especially apples, have been grown as far back as there are written sources.
 In the historical records of King Sverre (12th century) there are words and names indicating that apples have been grown in this area.